srabosthyprama/Retail-Sales-Dashboard-in-Excel/README.md

 ### Interactive Region Filter

-The KPIs and visuals dynamically update based on the selected region.
+The KPIs dynamically update based on the selected region.

-For example, selecting **Khulna** updates the page to display only Khulna's performance.
+For example, selecting **Khulna** updates the KPIs to display only Khulna's performance.

 ### Key Insights